The new everyday in professional services

 How digital tools are giving professional services firms a boost

-Professional services firms from multinational investment funds through to local estate agents have been adopting digital processes faster than ever before.
+Professional services firms from multinational investment funds through to local estate agents have been adopting digital transformation faster than ever before.

 We recently commissioned the Centre for Economics and Business Research (Cebr) to look at the potential benefits to the UK Economy of continued investment in digital transformation projects, similar to what we’ve seen over the last year.